Extract from 'I am your Mirror' photography book by Loredana Denicola ...

 My idea was to photograph myself and twelve strangers that I would find through the Internet.
 These strangers, unpaid, would be free to choose a time and place to be photographed.

 They could express themselves as they wished, and could be anonymous, or not.
-I asked the strangers to look at the camera as if a mirror.
+I asked the strangers to look at the camera as if it were a mirror.

-Then, I asked to write down a few words, something that could represent them.
+Then I asked them to write down a few words, something that could represent them.

-She talked about her husband's depression, how that depression brought darkness in her marriage, and how great was the light that the birth of their child brought in her relationship.
+She talked about her husband's depression, how that depression brought darkness in her marriage, and how great was the light that the birth of their child brought into her relationship.

-Maybe she needed to vomit her pain out with someone, I do sometimes as well, and probably because I was a stranger, I was the right person for her, at that moment.
+Maybe she needed to share her pain with someone, I do sometimes as well, and probably because I was a stranger, I was the right person for her at that moment.

 It was odd that a mother, with a child, wanted to take part in my ‘I am your mirror’ photography project.

-The advert she found on internet, was clearly stating that I was looking for people with obsessions, sicknesses, fears and I was curious to know why she wanted to take part.
+The advert she found on the Internet clearly stated that I was looking for people with obsessions, sicknesses, fears, and I wondered why she wanted to take part.

-I specified that for my documentary project, I was using natural light, and photograph situations that happen in the present moment, that I didn’t have a studio, and that I would have used their flat instead.
+I specified that for my documentary project, I was using natural light and photographing situations that happen in the present moment, that I didn’t have a studio, and that I would have used their flat instead.

-She said that she was living in a small flat and they were in the process to move in a new one, in a couple of weeks.
+She said that she was living in a small flat and they were in the process of moving to a new one in a couple of weeks.

-I proposed some pictures outside the flat, in the sun and try some over exposure.
+I proposed some photos outside the flat, in the sun, and suggested trying some overexposure.
 But she didn’t like the idea.
-She wasn't liking the neighbourhood.
+She didn't like the neighbourhood.
 They had some sort of 'racist attitude' towards them.

-She seems to have clear ideas on how she wanted to be re-presented.
+She seemed to have clear ideas on how she wanted to be represented.

-Heart to heart communication is one of the most powerful conversation.
+Heart to heart communication is one of the most powerful conversations.